 Decadent, delightful and so darn delish.
-We’re regretting going on a diet right now ‘cos all we can think about is where to get the best artisanal chocolates in Singapore.
+Forget that diet ‘cos all we can think about are these artisanal chocolates in Singapore.

-These aren’t your ordinary chocolate bars.
+These aren’t your ordinary chocolates.
 Upping the ante in flavour, presentation and technique, artisanal chocolates by local makers are truly the best in Singapore.
 From small-batch cacao creations to a rhapsody of flavours, no two chocolate bars and bonbons are the same.
-So put aside your pies, donuts and croissants for a sec and indulge in these confectionery treats!
+So put aside your tarts, pies, donuts, croissants and cakes for a sec and indulge in these confectionery treats!

 Best artisanal chocolates in Singapore